hskd0309/fishversion-2/replit.md

-# FishNet Application
+# Fish Net Application

 ## Overview
-FishNet is a Progressive Web App (PWA) for fishermen to identify fish species using AI, track catches, view locations on maps, and maintain a history of their catches.
+Fish Net is a Progressive Web App (PWA) for fishermen to identify fish species using AI, track catches, view locations on maps, and maintain a history of their catches.
 Built with Vite, React, TypeScript, and shadcn/ui.

 ## Project Architecture